brandongregory/dndhelp/src/5e-build-guides/control-caster-builds.md

 ### Bard

-While known primarily as Support casters, Bards actually make very good Controllers with at least a few options at every spell level and the spell slots to use them.
+While known primarily as Support casters, Bards can make great Controllers with at least a few options at every spell level and the spell slots to use them.
 They have the same limitation as Sorcerers in that they don’t prepare spells, so they have to commit to their spell selection for an entire level, making it harder for them to slip into the Controller role for a short time.
 Adding to this challenge is the fact that Bards are typically expected to be Support characters, making it hard to split their spell choices between the two roles.
 Bards can make fantastic Controller characters, just make sure your party has the support it needs before committing fully to the role.

 Spell Options: ★★★★☆